 Many companies have encountered significant problems in protecting and defending intellectual property rights in foreign jurisdictions.
 The legal systems of certain countries, particularly certain developing countries, do not favor the enforcement of patents, trade secrets, and other intellectual property protection, particularly those relating to biotechnology or pharmaceutical products, which could make it difficult for us to stop the infringement of our patents or marketing of competing products in violation of our proprietary rights generally.
 In Europe, no earlier than October 1, 2022, European applications have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unitary Patent Court ("UPC").
 This is a significant change in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.
 In advance of June 1, 2023, European applications and patents had the option to opt-out of the UPC.
 We have opted-out all company owned European applications and patents from the UPC before the deadline.
-Also, for the licensed European applications and patents can withdraw opt-out requests and opt back in the UPC in the future.
+Also, for the licensed European applications and patents, the licensor has opted-out the licensed European applications and patents from the UPC except for EP1869049.
+Opted-out European applications and patents can withdraw opt-out requests and opt back in the UPC in the future.
 Nonetheless, due the uncertainty of the UPC, proceedings to enforce our patent rights in foreign jurisdictions could result in substantial costs and divert our efforts and attention from other aspects of our business, could put our patents at risk of being invalidated or interpreted narrowly, and could provoke third parties to assert claims against us.
 We may not prevail in any lawsuits that we initiate and the damages or other remedies awarded, if any, may not be commercially meaningful.
-Accordingly, our efforts to enforce our intellectual property rights around the world may be inadequate to obtain a significant commercial advantage from the intellectual property that we develop or license.
+Accordingly, our efforts to enforce our intellectual property rights around the world may be inadequate to obtain a signific